Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 3. Eat the traditional espetos

 You can’t go to Pedregalejo without trying the traditional espetos (grilled skewers).
-You’ll see sardines and other fishes being roasted in a barbecue made in a small boat.
+You’ll see sardines and other fish being roasted on a barbecue made in a small boat.

 There are plenty of restaurants on the promenade offering delicious and fresh espetos, which are considered one of the star dishes of Malaga.